 CAN I USE A DIFFERENT TYPE OF RICE?

-When cooking rice in the Instant pot, one definitely has to consider a few things to get the perfect recipe.
 The brand of rice, the variety of rice and of course your personal preference with regards to consistency and the altitude.
 So my personal preference is perfectly cooked al dente rice, where each grain is separate.
 You can use Basmati Rice or jasmine rice but the time will change check this how to cook perfect basmati rice, jasmine rice, brown rice post to get the timing.

 IS THE MEXICAN RICE AND BEANS RECIPE A GOOD OPTION FOR MEAL PREP?